 How to Use the Essential Sound Panel for Music in Premiere Pro

-In this lesson from David Bode’s FREE Ultimate Premiere FAQ course, you’re going to learn how to use the Essential Sound panel to help you to and balance music against dialogue, sound effects, ambience, and more.
+In this lesson from David Bode’s FREE Ultimate Premiere FAQ course, you’re going to learn how to use the Essential Sound panel to help you to and against dialogue, sound effects, ambience, and more.

 Music